jshong071/SAND/README.md

 # Transformer with SAND for Functional Data Imputation

-This repository contains the implementation of a Transformer-based model with the **SAND (Self-Attention on Derivatives)** module, designed for imputing functional data.
+This repository contains the implementation of a Transformer-based model with the **SAND (Self-Attention on Derivatives)** module, designed for imputing functional data (https://openreview.net/forum?id=MXRO5kukST).
 The architecture maintains smooth imputations by incorporating inductive biases for smoothness, and supports irregularly sampled data.

 ---